-1 Some Member States already recognise the jurisdiction of the Court.
+Most of the Member States already recognise the jurisdiction of the Court.
 As from end 2014 (unless the framework decision is amended before that time) the Court will exercise full competence with regard to police and judicial cooperation in criminal matters.